seanBucholtz/forever-fan/README.md

 # forever-fan
-Why not keep your paid-for content FOREVER!
+Why not keep your paid content FOREVER!